Medical centers in the United States: Phoenix Healthcare Cluster

 The Phoenix area is home to a large medical cluster of major hospitals, research institutes and medical centers all located within 2.5 miles of each other in Downtown Phoenix.
-This includes (2018 Funding from the National Institutes of Health): the internationally renowned Barrow Neurological Institute, Dignity Health St. Joseph's Hospital and Medical Center ($5.2 million), Phoenix Children's Hospital ($673,000), the Phoenix Biomedical Campus (which includes the renowned Translational Genomics Institute ($1.0 million) and the branch of the National Institute of Diabetes and Digestive and Kidney Diseases), The University of Arizona College of Medicine - Phoenix (see above), Banner University Medical Center - Phoenix ($10.0 million), Phoenix VA Healthcare System, and a new Creighton University Health Sciences Campus that will offer 4-year medical degrees.
-Mayo Clinic - Phoenix, which ranked among the top 20 hospitals nationally, is located 10 miles to the northeast in North Scottsdale and received $14.3 million in NIH funding in 2018.
+This includes (2018 Funding from the National Institutes of Health): the internationally renowned Barrow Neurological Institute, Dignity Health St. Joseph's Hospital and Medical Center ($5.2 million), Phoenix Children's Hospital ($673,000), the Phoenix Bioscience Core campus (which includes the renowned Translational Genomics Institute ($1.0 million) and the branch of the National Institute of Diabetes and Digestive and Kidney Diseases), The University of Arizona College of Medicine - Phoenix (see above), Banner University Medical Center - Phoenix ($10.0 million), Phoenix VA Healthcare System, and a new Creighton University Health Sciences Campus that will offer 4-year medical degrees.
+Mayo Clinic - Phoenix, which ranked among the top 20 hospitals nationally, is located 10 miles to the northeast in North Phoenix and received $14.3 million in NIH funding in 2018.
+Mayo Clinic is developing the Discovery Oasis, 228 acres surrounding its 225-acre existing campus.
 Overall, institutions in Phoenix received $90 million in funding from the NIH to carry out research and studies.